- Last updated:

 Natural disasters & climate

-The rainy (or monsoon) season extends from June to September.
-India’s coastline is subject to cyclonic storms, particularly between April and December.
-Severe storms can lead to flooding and landslides, which in turn can cause significant loss of life and extensive damage to infrastructure, and can hamper the provision of essential services.
+India’s coastline is subject to cyclonic storms.
+Heavy rain can cause flooding throughout the country, resulting in significant loss of life and extensive damage to infrastructure, and hampering the provision of essential services.
 Keep informed of regional weather forecasts, avoid disaster areas and follow the advice of local authorities.
-Consult the India Meteorological Department and our Typhoons and monsoons page for more information.
+See Typhoons and monsoons page for more information.

-India is located in an active seismic zone.
+Parts of India are located in active seismic zones.

-Many cities in India frequently experience high levels of air pollution.
-Dust storms, which can occur across northern India, may cause various irritations and exacerbate existing health problems.
+Many cities in India frequently experience high levels of air pollution, and dust storms occur across northern India.
 You can monitor air pollution levels for many Indian cities on the websites of the System of Air Quality Weather Forecasting and Research and the Delhi Pollution Control Committee.

 In the summer, northeastern India periodically experiences heat waves.
 Keep informed of regional weather forecasts and plan accordingly.